PeopleForBikes/brokenspoke/docs/content/docs/pipelines/retrieve.md

 The pipeline will attempt to download all the available datasets for each city.
 As a result, the amount of data to retrieve then bundle can be quite large.

-As of 2021, there is about 11GB of datasets available and the pipeline take about 2h30 to complete.
+As of 2021, there is about 11GB of datasets available, so depending on you internet connection it may take a while.
+For reference, with a 200Mbps connection, it took 11 min to complete.

 <img src="../../../images/pipelines/retrieve/retrieve_etl.png"
 alt="Retrieve Pipeline" width="100%">